levibostian/Teller-iOS/README.md

 Stable:

-- [ ] Library has been running in many production apps, developers have tried it and given feedback on it.
+- [ ] Library has been running in many production apps.
+Library has proven to cover most appropriate use cases and issues have been resolved to the point library is considered stable.

 # Getting started